 Alright, marketing personalization.
 It’s all about reaching your audience within the correct context.
 You want to define the context of the relationship so that you can deliver the right message to that right person at the right time.
 Personalization is exactly what it sounds like.
 It’s a one to one relationship that you’re trying to build, that you’re trying to grow.
 And you’re using whatever digital assets you have to build that relationship.
 That’s what we’re going to be talking about in this video.

 So a little bit about me.
 My name is Ryan Shelley.
-I'm the owner and founder of Shelley Media Arts.
-We're an inbound marketing agency with a focus on personalized marketing, with strong backgrounds in research as well as content optimization.
+I’m the owner and founder of Shelley Media Arts.
+We’re an inbound marketing agency with a focus on personalized marketing, with strong backgrounds in research as well as content optimization.
 And we do a lot of that through personalization.
 I have an amazing wife.
-She's a former NFL cheerleader.
+She’s a former NFL cheerleader.
 She made pro-sports.
 I never did or will.
-But I do have two awesome little boys and it's been
+But I do have two awesome little boys and it’s been really, really amazing just to see the blessings that they are in my life.

 I went to the University of North Florida and got my Bachelor’s degree in communications with a focus on electronic media and started my agency in 2009.
 We kind of started out as a design agency, a web design shop and doing local SEO and have kind of grown from there.
 I still love SEO and am very, very much involved in the SEO world and it’s really one of my passions.
 I’m a graduate of Seth Godin’s alt MBA, one of the best programs I’ve ever taken for myself.
 I’m also a monthly columnist for Search Engine Land.
 We’re a HubSpot Gold Partner Agency and we also work with a personalization company called TrenDemon, which is an amazing tool that helps you really build the appropriate buyer’s journey and flow with your audience to really develop a more personalized website, personalized campaigns, personalized interactions.
 So they’re one of the great tools that we use.
 We love those guys.